 I started my second Unfolding Jacket in late December right after returning from an unsuccessful trip to the airport.
 Many delays and future missed connections meant surprise extra sewing time.
 I was able to finish everything but the collar before leaving.

 As mentioned in the last post, I left the black and cream cotton ikat version of this jacket with my mom making me VERY motivated to finish this one when we returned home.

 Normally, I have better habits and interface all necessary pieces before moving on to sewing.
 My extreme excitement to finish and the time away from it caused me to forget this step.
 I think it’s not as disastrous as I initially thought, but you can see that the collar doesn’t quite have enough structure to fully roll in the picture above.

 After making the first version with the modified pockets (set into side and collar seams), I intended to make the same changes on this one.
 However, the pieces were already cut out (I’m trying to batch cut things on weekends) and since the lining is from the same fabric there just wasn’t enough to re-cut all 4 pocket pieces.

 Even with my new Bernina my topstitching skills are a little wonky (hoping to buy a new foot for this soon), so I was a little worried about needing to do the patch pockets.
-Leaving pockets off would have been INSANE so I pushed forward, learned how to do bartacks, and think they look great!
+No pockets was not an option so I pushed forward, learned how to do bartacks, and think they look great!